General Celebrity Big Brother voting FAQs

 Calls to the vote numbers prefixed with ‘09’ will cost 50p plus your Network Access Charge.
 Please check with your network operator or mobile provider for details of your Network Access Charge before calling.

-Am I voting to save or evict in Celebrity Big Brother?
+Am I voting to save or evict in Big Brother?

-Unless otherwise directed, you will be voting to SAVE a Housemate.
+Unless otherwise directed, you will be voting to EVICT a Housemate.
 In the final, you will be voting for the Housemate you want to WIN.

 When do vote lines open and close?

 Vote lines are opened at the discretion of the editorial team and may open outside programme times.
 An announcement will also usually be made on air.
 Vote lines will be frozen or closed at the times specified in the programmes.
 Please do not try to vote before the Vote has opened or after the Vote has frozen or closed, as your vote will not be counted but you may still be charged.
 Please be aware voting times may change.

 Can I watch on My5 or other catch-up service?